xrdocs/programmability/_blogs/Model-Driven-Telemetry.md

 <p align="justify"> <b>2.
 Polling Overhead:</b> SNMP's polling mechanism, involving periodic data requests from the management system, adds network traffic and overhead, impacting performance, especially in large-scale networks with numerous devices.</p>

-<p align="justify"> <b>3 .Unreliable Transport:</b> SNMP traps use UDP for transport.
+<p align="justify"> <b>3.
+Unreliable Transport:</b> SNMP traps use UDP for transport.
 UDP is inherently unreliable.
 If a trap doesn't reach a data collector, the information will be lost.</p>

 <p align="justify"> <b>4.
 Scalability Challenges:</b> SNMP encounters scalability challenges as the number of managed devices grows, requiring the management system to handle connection maintenance, polling intervals, and data processing, which can strain resources and hinder efficient management of large networks.</p>